Tag: PID Tuning

 Weeks 5–6: Mastering Trajectory Controllers

 This module elevates your skills from controlling single joint states to executing complex, time-synchronized movements.
-You will learn to use the powerful `JointTrajectoryController`.
-This controller accepts a sequence of waypoints, each with a specified position, velocity, and time, enabling your robot to perform smooth and coordinated motions.
-We will explore the ROS Actionlib interface used to send goals to this controller and monitor their execution, a fundamental pattern in complex ROS applications.
+You’ll learn to use the powerful `JointTrajectoryController`.
+This controller accepts a sequence of waypoints, each with specified positions, velocities, and times, enabling smooth and coordinated motions.

 Weeks 7–8: Controller Chaining and Transmissions

-Real-world robots often have complex mechanical linkages.
-Here, you will learn about ROS Control transmissions, which map joint-space efforts and states to actuator-space.
-We’ll cover common transmissions like the `SimpleTransmission` and the more complex `DifferentialTransmission`, which is critical for mobile robots with differential drive systems.
-You will also explore advanced techniques like controller chaining to build more sophisticated control behaviors from simpler components.
+Real-world robots often feature complex mechanical linkages.
+Here, you’ll learn about ROS Control transmissions, which map joint-space efforts and states to actuator-space.
+We’ll cover common transmissions like `SimpleTransmission` and the more complex `DifferentialTransmission`, critical for differential drive systems.

 Month 3: Customization and Real-World Integration